 If the supply and return collars are supplied with the unit, they will be located in the supply duct.
-They can be easily positioned over the unit openings and secured with sheet metal screws.
-See Figure 3 (page 5).
+They can be easily positioned over the unit openings (Figure 4) and secured with sheet metal screws.

-- The diameter of the return duct collar is 14". - The diameter of the supply duct collar is 12". - · Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine best fit and alignment.
+- The diameter of the return duct collar is 14". - The diameter of the supply duct collar is 12". - Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine best fit and alignment.